Androser420/sysmol24/README.md

 meanwhile check out my own flavor if you want!
 - `https://raw.githubusercontent.com/Androser420/sysmol24/refs/heads/main/theme/flavors/personal.theme.css`

-### additions
+### modules
-you can now spice up your theme/flavor with add-ons inside the `/theme/additions` folder!
+you can now spice up your theme/flavor with add-ons inside the `/theme/modules` folder!
 if you've picked one you like, simply insert it to the top of the code as usual.
-- e.g. `@import url('https://raw.githubusercontent.com/Androser420/sysmol24/refs/heads/main/theme/additions/more-compact.css');`
+- e.g. `@import url('https://raw.githubusercontent.com/Androser420/sysmol24/refs/heads/main/theme/modules/extra-collapsible.css');`

 ---